santiagobarreda/brms_tools/docs/week-1.md

   2) Find the the height of the curve of the probability distribution (the density) over each point (indicated by lines in the right panel below).

   3) The likelihood is the product of all of these densities (heights).
 In practice, the logarithms of the individual probabilities are added together, yielding the *log-likelihood*.
-This is because multiplying together too many fractions can lead to numbers so small computers have a hard time representing them, and adding logarithms is equivalent to multiplying to original values.
+This is because multiplying together too many fractions can lead to numbers so small computers have a hard time representing them, and adding logarithms is equivalent to multiplying the original values.

 Imagine I follow the steps above for each position along the x axis, recording the likelihood values I calculate.
 I then plot the product of the densities for each corresponding x value.
 If I do this I have just plotted a likelihood function for $\mu$ given our data.